reactjs/react.dev/content/docs/hooks-faq.md

 React keeps track of the currently rendering component.
 Thanks to the [Rules of Hooks](/docs/hooks-rules.html), we know that Hooks are only called from React components (or custom Hooks -- which are also only called from React components).

 There is an internal list of "memory cells" associated with each component.
 They're just JavaScript objects where we can put some data.
 When you call a Hook like `useState()`, it reads the current cell (or initializes it during the first render), and then moves the pointer to the next one.
-This is how multiple `useState()` calls each get independent local state.
+This is how multiple `useState()` calls each get an independent local state.

 ### What is the prior art for Hooks? {#what-is-the-prior-art-for-hooks}